Commonly asked questions about G-tubes

 What about the cost?

 In Ontario, the cost of the G-tube or G-button and all other G-tube supplies are covered partially by the government through a program called Assistive Device Plan of Ontario.
 This program will cover 75% of the total cost of all the supplies.
 If you have private health insurance plan, most insurance companies will cover the remaining 25% of the total cost.
 For those people who have Ontario Disability Supplementary Plan (ODSP), the remaining 25% of the cost will be covered by ODSP.
 The formula you use for G-tube feeding is covered entirely by the government under the CF special drug program.
-For any other questions regarding cost, please contact your nurse practitioner or one of the dietitians at the CF office.
+For any other questions regarding cost, please contact your CF team.